-Cute Paper Pumpkins Tutorial
+DIY Paper Pumpkins

 16 October

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won't cost you a penny more)!
+As an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 Supplies Needed

-- Assorted scrapbook papers - 12"x12" or 8 1/2"x11" (I would recommend double sided papers)
+- Assorted double-sided cardstock scrapbook papers - 12"x12" or 8 1/2"x11"

-- Brads (I used Flocked Brads
+- Brads (I used Flocked Brads)

-- Paper Trimmer
+- Paper Trimmer or scissors

 I chose to make smaller pumpkins so I cut my 1" strips to about 7" long.